 How could I be so lucky to find this in a house built in 1899!?

 Well, the excitement soon dwindled as I removed files and prepared it for my own, personal use.
 After some research and additional knowledge, I learned this computer has a unique history.
 It was clearly part of a legal case and seemed to be hidden by the lawyer defending the individual.
 I won’t go into detail of the case or the person, even though he passed away, but it certainly brought an additional layer of history to this already historic home.

 In case you were wondering…the iMac is too old to be completely erased so it now sits in my temporary writing room collecting dust again 😅

 This is an exciting time in our lives, to purchase a home that will keep us busy for many years to come.
 There are endless projects and upgrades that this home needs and we cannot wait to provide them for her.

 My Written Words

-Instead of writing during my three weeks home, I decide to pick it back up in the middle of a hectic work week.
-With my new hour commute each way to work, I have even less time during the week to focus on writing, but somehow I managed to make it happen Wednesday.
+Instead of writing during my three weeks home, I decided to pick it back up in the middle of a hectic workweek.
+With my new hour commute each way to work, I have even less time during the week to focus on writing, but somehow I managed to make it happen.
 Over the last three months, I’ve made various notes on my phone and in my notebook, so it has become an unorganized mess of storylines and plot points.
-Fortunately my five-hundred page first draft, bleeding with red notes, was not lost in the move, so I was able to pickup where I left off.
+Fortunately, my five-hundred-page first draft, bleeding with red notes, was not lost in the move, so I was able to pick up where I left off.

 Once I finished my first draft many months ago, I read through each page for edits on character development, missing plot points, excessive detail, and more.